rsek/datasworn/ironsworn_moves.md

 * Bloody yourself: *Endure Harm* (1 harm).
 * To the death: One way or another, this fight must end with death.

 On a **miss**, you begin the duel at a disadvantage.
-Your foe has initiative. *Endure Harm*.
+Your foe has initiative. *Pay the Price*.
 Then, make moves to resolve the fight.
 If you are the victor, you may make a lawful demand, and your opponent must comply or forfeit their honor and standing.
 If you refuse the challenge, surrender, or are defeated, they make a demand of you.

 ### Forge a Bond

 When **you spend significant time with a person or community, stand together to face hardships, or make sacrifices for their cause**, you can attempt to create a bond.
 When you do, roll +heart.
-If you make this move after you successfully *Endure Harm* to their benefit, you may reroll any dice.
+If you make this move after you successfully *Fulfill Your Vow* to their benefit, you may reroll any dice.

 On a **strong hit**, make note of the bond, mark a tick on your bond progress track, and choose one.

 * Take +1 spirit.
 * Take +2 momentum.

 On a **weak hit**, they ask something more of you first.
-Envision what it is (*Ask the Oracle* if unsure), do it (or *Endure Harm*), and mark the bond.
-If you refuse or fail, *Endure Harm*.
+Envision what it is (*Ask the Oracle* if unsure), do it (or *Swear an Iron Vow*), and mark the bond.
+If you refuse or fail, *Pay the Price*.

-On a **miss**, they reject you. *Endure Harm*.
+On a **miss**, they reject you. *Pay the Price*.

 ### Test Your Bond